Schenz/Ingage-Meetup-Resistance-Validator/README.md

 ## Pre-setup:
 1. Confirm node is installed, or install it (https://node.org/)
 2. clone project and open root folder in VS Code
-3. Open terminal window in VS Code and run npm install to get all packages that this project requires
+3. Open terminal window in VS Code and run `npm install` to get all packages that this project requires
-4. run npm test to run all tests
+4. run `npm test` in terminal to run all tests

 ## A kata to develop a program that validates a resistor's tolerances.